 The three metropolitan hubs are:

 Some clinics are general, covering all genetic conditions.
-Others are staffed to address specific conditions such as familial cancer, cardiology or neurogenetics.
+Others are equipped to address specific conditions such as familial cancer, cardiology or neurogenetics.

 Some health services may offer the option of telehealth